 Through no fault of the courts, judges and the court staff this individual was setup to fail the sentenced assignment due to the fact that the data in the hands of the referring individual was inaccurate or incomplete.

 Using the SPIRIT Project System a judge on a bench or court staff can, even prior to the case being heard, enter in the individual’s risk factors, interests, age, race, gender and location of residence and be immediately given referral options with the best match.

 1) Any service provider in the system is REQUIRED to keep their information up to date.
 If a referral is made and not accepted that service provider will become locked until they rectify the situation.
 This way if a frequently used service provider has shut down the system will know immediately and disallow any further referrals.

-3) By utilizing SPIRIT, a provider can accurately make a “best recommendation” based on the youth’s current residing location.
+3) By utilizing SPIRIT, a provider can accurately make a “best recommendation” based on the individual’s current residing location.
 Cutting down on the known issues with attendance through lack of transportation.

-Youth referred to service providers are tracked in the system and the judge or hearing master can request regular updated on a specific youth in the system.
-Service Providers are required to make the requested updates on the dates needed so as a youth comes back into court for a mid-course “check-in” the court staff & judges will have all information needed to make an accurate assessment of that youth.
+The individual referred to service providers are tracked in the system and the judge or hearing master can request regular updated on a specific individual in the system.
+Service Providers are required to make the requested updates on the dates needed so as a individual comes back into court for a mid-course “check-in” the court staff & judges will have all information needed to make an accurate assessment of that individual.